n8acl/hammy-discord-bot/README.md

 Python based Ham Radio Callsign/APRS Discord lookup bot.

 ---
+# NOTE: I AM HAVING PROBLEMS WITH THIS VERSION OF HAMMY.
+I WILL UPDATE AS SOON AS POSSIBLE.

 # Description

 This is a Python based, self-hosted, Ham Radio Discord bot that can be added to Ham Radio Discord Servers to add some functionality for various Amatuer Radio Callsign related searches.